FS-17/FS-17/README.md

 I'm a passionate developer with a love for coding and problem-solving.
 This GitHub profile showcases my projects and contributions to the open-source community.

-## Projects

-Here are some of my notable projects:

-- [Project 1](link/to/project1): A brief description of Project 1.
-- [Project 2](link/to/project2): A brief description of Project 2.
-- [Project 3](link/to/project3): A brief description of Project 3.

 ## Skills